 Features include an internal sun visor, a ratchet fastener, and chin, brow, and exhaust vents which created just about enough airflow, but on hotter days I imagine I’d be raising that chin bar plenty of times to cool down.

-In reality, the Evojet is best suited to urban and suburban riding rather than touring, and if you like the looks, the extra vision the visor affords would make it a solid helmet for a city commute, although not being abe to raise the visor indepedently isn’t ideal.
+In reality, the Evojet is best suited to urban and suburban riding rather than touring, and if you like the looks, the extra vision the visor affords would make it a solid helmet for a city commute, although not being able to raise the visor independently isn’t ideal.
 JO

 In a line: Innovative design makes for a good city commuting helmet.

 ABR RATING 7/10 COMFORT 7 WEIGHT 8 STYLE 6 VALUE FOR MONEY 7

 Kabuto is Japan’s third-largest helmet manufacturer (behind Arai and Shoei) and it’s been making helmets for just over 40 years (you might recognise the older brand name, OGK).
 The reason Honda submitted the Ibuki for review is because the motorcycle manufacturer has chosen Kabuto as an approved partner for the brand and will stock them at Honda franchise dealerships.

 At £355, the Ibuki sits itself in the middle of the flip-front helmet price range.
 This is reflected in the feel of it when you take it out of the box.
 It doesn’t feel tacky, but it doesn’t have that top-drawer feeling to it either.
 At 1,067g, it is the second heaviest product in this group test, although I didn’t find the weight being much of an issue in use.